feedhenry/snapscreen/docs/docker-in-30-mins.md

 * `docker run -p 49160:8000 <your-username>/<your-app-name>`

-** the above presumes you also wish to map port 8000 in your container image to port 49160 on your local machine.
+** the above presumes 8000 is the port number your nodejs app runs on, and that you wish to map it to port 49160 on your local machine.

-Test your app by navigating to localhost:49160

-Congratulations - you have just built and run your first containerised app!
+If you have been successful, you will now be able to access your app through port 49160 - congratulations, you have just built and run your first containerised app!

 ### Check your containers ###

-To return a list of all running docker containers run:
+To return a list of all running docker containers (and retrieve the id of your container):

 * `docker ps`